BennyMorton28/ai-case-marketplace/deployment/README.md

 ### Environment Variables

 The following environment variables are **required** for the application to function properly.
-The deployment script will validate the presence of these variables:
+The deployment script will automatically validate these variables before proceeding:

 ```bash
 # Authentication (Required)